edaa-org/IPXACT-Schema/README.md

 Tool-flows.
 These files are in the format specified by the World Wide Web Consortium (W3C) as XML Schema definition language.

-The purpose of this schema is to allow the creation and validation of XML documents conforming to the IEEE Std1685-2022 Standard for IP-XACT, Standard Structure for Packaging, Integrating and Re-using IP within Tool-flows.
+The purpose of this schema is to allow the creation and validation of XML documents conforming to the IEEE Std 1685-2022 Standard for IP-XACT, Standard Structure for Packaging, Integrating and Re-using IP within Tool-flows.

 **USE AT YOUR OWN RISK**